NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (1) Every person who, with knowledge or being reckless as to the substantial likelihood of causing severe and either widespread or long-term environmental damage, commits an act or omission that causes such damage is guilty of an indictable offence and liable:

-(2) In the case of an individual, to imprisonment for a term not exceeding 25 years, or to a fine, or to both; and
+    (a) In the case of an individual, to imprisonment for a term not exceeding 25 years, or to a fine, or to both; and

-(2) In the case of an organization or entity, to a fine in an amount the court considers appropriate, including up to the greater of $100,000,000 or 20% of gross global revenue for its most recently completed financial year.
+    (b) In the case of an organization or entity, to a fine in an amount the court considers appropriate, including up to the greater of $100,000,000 or 20% of gross global revenue for its most recently completed financial year.

-(3) In addition to any penalty under subsection (1), the court may make any remedial, restitution, prohibition, or forfeiture order that is just in the circumstances, including an order to fund or perform restoration, monitoring and long-term stewardship.
+(2) In addition to any penalty under subsection (1), the court may make any remedial, restitution, prohibition, or forfeiture order that is just in the circumstances, including an order to fund or perform restoration, monitoring and long-term stewardship.

 ### Section 357: Sentencing Factors

 (1) In determining sentence, the court shall consider, among other aggravating factors, whether the offence:

-(2) Involved willful or reckless disregard of known risks;
+    (a) Involved willful or reckless disregard of known risks;

-(2) Produced harm affecting an Indigenous community, protected ecosystem, or culturally significant site;
+    (b) Produced harm affecting an Indigenous community, protected ecosystem, or culturally significant site;

-(3) Generated material economic benefit for the offender;
+    (c) Generated material economic benefit for the offender;

-(4) Impeded or frustrated restoration; and
+    (d) Impeded or frustrated restoration; and

-(5) Occurred in breach of an order, compliance agreement, or license condition.
+    (e) Occurred in breach of an order, compliance agreement, or license condition.

 ### Section 358: Proportionality and Ability to Pay